FEYoung/DataScience/README.md

 assignment for the

-DATA SCIENCE SPECIALISM: Module 3 - Getting and Cleaning Data
+DATA SCIENCE SPECIALISM: Module 3 - Getting and Cleaning Data (completed March 2015)

 Author: Jeff Leek
 Associate Professor of Biostatistics